NH TELEHEALTH ALLIANCE

 Advancing telehealth policies for a healthier tomorrow.

 Telehealth policy has progressed in NH, driven by technological advances and workforce short falls.
 The COVID-19 pandemic brought the need to rapidly alter care and accelerate changes to regulation, consumer engagement and payment systems.
-Measurable progress was made with the enactment of telehealth legislation (HB 1623) in NH in July of 2020.

 IN THE NEWS: